leonardoporro/Detached-Mapper/README.md

 Thanks in advance for your help!

 Features:
-- 1.0.0-alpha5: Audit.
+- 1.0.0-alpha5:
+* Audit.
 Supports automatic setting properties marked as [CreatedBy] [CreatedDate] [ModifiedBy] and [ModifiedDate].
 An instance of IDetachedSessionInfoProvider is needed to get the current logged user name.
+* Supports dependency injection.

 - 1.0.0-alpha4
  * [ManyToMany] PATCH to work with a simple 1-level many to many association such as User -> Roles.